micheleorsi/datavisualization/installation-watt/README.md

 Installation watt
 =================
 This is a datavisualization to show the trend along the years (2007-2012) in California about how many residentials solar panels have been installed.
-The data shown represents the Watt installed per popoulation
+The data shown represents the Watt installed per popoulation.

 Data visualization
 ------------------